eddieperez1/Mission-to-Mars/README.md

 ### Usage

 To use this code, run app.py and open localhost:5000 on a browser.
+Click the button to scrape data.

 #### The web page before scraping